-- 1. Coffin Point: This site is recognized to have old First Nations burial grounds, which are of cultural and historical significance.

-- 2. North Oyster Community Centre

-- 3. Diamond Community Hall
+- 1. Tudor Mill: Tudor Mill is recognized as an historic mill site and traditional swimming area. - 2.
+Coffin Point: This site is recognized to have old First Nations burial grounds, which are of cultural and historical significance. - 3.
+North Oyster Community Hall - 4.
+Diamond Community Hall

-- 4. Diamond Theater